Taxes and Life-Changing Events

 Unemployed

-Being unemployed and looking for a job has the following tax benefits:
+Being unemployed and looking for a job has the following tax implications:

-- Discover some deductible job-search expenses, such as travel and transport expenses when traveling for interviews due to a job-search.
+• Discover some deductible job-search expenses, such as travel and transport expenses when traveling for interviews due to a job-search - these are not available for the current year but may come back.

 Retirement